alexapostolu/night/TIMELINE.md

 Added classes.
 However they can only contain variables and methods, no inheritance, visibility, etc.

-### v4.0.2
+### v4.0.1

 There are now compile time checks for expressions in functions!
 Another big step in improving safety.

-### v4.0.1

-There are now compile time checks for expressions (not in any functions) as well.

 ### v4.0.0